kubermatic/docs/content/kubelb/v1.0/installation/tenant-cluster/_index.en.md

 ## Requirements

-* KubeLB management cluster kuberenetes API access.
+* KubeLB management cluster kubernetes API access.
 * Registered as a tenant in the KubeLB management cluster.

 ## Pre-requisites